bmc/avsl/index.md

     resolvers += "Java.net Maven 2 Repo" at "http://download.java.net/maven/2"
     libraryDependencies += "org.clapper" %% "avsl" % "0.3.6"

+AVSL is also registered with [Doug Tangren][]'s excellent [ls.implicit.ly][] catalog.
+If you use the `ls` SBT plugin, you can install AVSL with

+    sbt> ls-install avsl

 **NOTES**

-1. You *must* specify the Java.net and `ScalaToolsSnapshots` repositories, Even though those additional repositories are in the published AVSL Maven `pom.xml`, SBT will not read them.
-Under the covers, SBT uses [Apache Ivy][] for dependency management, and Ivy doesn't extract repositories from Maven POM files.
+1. You *must* specify the Java.net repository.
 If you don't explicitly specify the additional repositories listed above, `sbt update` will fail.
 See [Library Management Maven/Ivy section][] in the [SBT Manual][] for details.
 Also see this [email thread][SBT-repo-email-thread].
 Depending on your circumstances, you may also need to specify the dependent